top of page

 All Tai Chi is Qigong, but...

 ....not all Qigong is Tai Chi.
 Ours definitely is, as we work with the flows of energy inherent in our Tai Chi form.
-Our 5-element Qigong is a way to become more aware of these energy flows [which link to emotions] in our body, and then to manage or regulate them.
+We use it as a way to become more aware of these energy flows, which also represent emotions in the body, and then to regulate them as needed.

 We focus on our breathing, and combine this with either holding of an individual position, continuously moving between left and right versions of the position, or developing this into a flowing 'walk'.
 We also teach specific self massages.
 All this is supported with mental imagery to help move the Qi.